Counting extensions revisited: No grounded primals case ( thm_nogrounded )

 We defer the density based proof to \refApp{apx:scattered} (which is rather tangential to the main~argument here), and now use \refL{lem:scattered} to prove the desired $1$-statement~of~Theorem~\ref{thm_nogrounded}. \begin{proof}[Proof of the $1$-statement of~\refT{thm_nogrounded}] The assumptions~$\eps \le 1$ and~$\eps^2\Phi_{G,H} \to \infty$ imply~$\Phi_{G,H} \to \infty$, so \refR{rem:Phibig}~\ref{eq:Phibig:i} implies~$p\gg~n^{-1/m(G,H)}$.
 If~$\eps^2\Phi_{G,H} = n^{\Omega(1)}$, then the desired $1$-statement follows from Theorem~\ref{thm_generaltail}~\ref{thm_tail1}, so we may further assume~$\eps^2 \Phi_{G,H} \le n^c$ for any constant~$c>0$ of our choice, which together with the assumption~$\eps \ge n^{-\alpha}$ implies $\Phi_{G,H} \le n^{c + 2\alpha}$.
 Using the contrapositive of \refR{rem:Phibig}~\ref{eq:Phibig:iv}, by choosing~$\alpha,c>0$ sufficiently small (as we may) we thus henceforth can~assume

 where the constant~$\beta > 0$ is as given by~Lemma~\ref{lem:scattered}.

 Turning to the details, let~$J_{\max}$ be a maximal primal subgraph of~$(G,H)$.
 For convenience we use ordered extensions, as before.
 Note that~$Y_{G,J_{\max}}(\xx)$ is the number of (unrooted) copies of graph~$K := {J_{\max} - V(G)}$ that are disjoint from~$\xx$.
-Let~$Z_K(x)$ be the number of copies of~$K$ containing vertex~$x \in [n]$.
+For any vertex~$x \in [n]$, let~$Z_K(x)$ denote the number of copies of~$K$ containing~$x$.
 We fix some~$\xx' \in \osets$, and start with the claim that there exists a constant $D>0$ such that, \whp{},

 We now show that this claim implies the desired $1$-statement.
 In view of~\eqref{eq:XRGprime}, the first step is to use~\eqref{eq:vertexbounded} to show that $Y_{G,J_{\max}}(\xx)$ is also concentrated for the remaining roots $\xx \neq \xx'$.
-Namely, using~\eqref{eq:vertexbounded} to bound the number of $(G, J_{\max})$-extensions of $\xx$ that overlap with $\xx'$ (and those of $\xx'$ overlapping with $\xx$), in view of~$\eps^2\Phi_{G,H} \to \infty$ it follows that, for every~$\xx \in \osets$,
+Specifically, using~\eqref{eq:vertexbounded} to bound the number of $(G, J_{\max})$-extensions of $\xx$ that overlap with $\xx'$ (and those of $\xx'$ overlapping with $\xx$), in view of the assumption~$\eps^2\Phi_{G,H} \to \infty$ it follows that, for every~$\xx \in \osets$,